-Summer is here (or almost here for some of you) and that means even more days of keeping your kids entertained at home!
+Summer is almost here (or already here for some of you) and that means lots of days of keeping your kids entertained at home!

 I hope this list helps make your summer a little more manageable this year!

-- REVOLUTION MATH.
-I LOVE Revolution Math and we’ve been doing it for nearly two years.
+- WONDER MATH (FORMERLY KNOWN AS WONDERLAND MATH/ REVOLUTION MATH).
+I LOVE Wonder Math and we’ve been doing it for nearly three years.
 It’s real-time weekly math classes that are story-based and very engaging.
 I’ve heard from so many of my readers who love it for their advanced child AND for their struggling child.
 You can sign up for a month for $1 right here (this $1 deal is ending in a few weeks, so if you’ve been on the fence, sign up now and you can always cancel after your $1 month).
 I wrote a whole post about it here and I cannot recommend it highly enough, especially for keeping math skills up in a FUN way over the summer.

 - MY FIRST COOKBOOK.
 I’ve looked at my fair share of kid cookbooks over the past decade and this is far and away my favorite.
 It has beautiful step-by-step photos, recipes your child would actually want to make and eat, and, as you would expect from America’s Test Kitchen, flawless results.